Travel Tips: Do You Have to Go Through Customs for a Connecting Flight?

 Any country that you fly into requires you to pass through customs and immigration.
 These two areas are part of every country’s protocols, and there is no way to get around them, even if you are a citizen of the destination country.
 The main flight attendant on your original flight will likely provide some instructions over the airplane’s speaker system before you land, but this is not always the case.

-Customs when Arriving on a Direct Flight
+Customs When Arriving on a Direct Flight

 If you have a direct flight, things are very simple.
 You will land at your final destination, get off the plane, wait in the passport control line, pick up your bags at the baggage claim, and pass through the appropriate customs tunnel.
-For most people, there is nothing to declare to customs, and you will almost never have to wait in line.
-Once you have your baggage and clear customs, you can leave the airport and continue with your trip.

 Customs When Arriving on a Flight with at Least One Domestic Connection